 We collect personal information from various sources including paper and online registration forms, business cards, external marketing lists, government official lists and through our website.

-We will only collect and hold personal information that is required by us to deliver our services to you and we will do this in a fair and lawful manner.
+We will only collect and hold personal information that is required by us to deliver our services and products to you and we will do this in a fair and lawful manner.

 Privacy collection statement

-To read the FSC's Privacy collection statement please click here.
+To read the FSC's Privacy Collection statement please click pdf here .

 Use of information

-We collect, hold and use the personal information to:
+We do collect, hold (unless indicated otherwise) and use the personal information however to:

 - communicate with you in regard to the FSC's services, advocacy and other activities;